khoabuiv/khoabuiv.github.io/blogs/paul_browns_number.md

     - 2 coaches with Paul Brown's number 6.
     - 14 coaches where the Paul Brown's number is undefined.
 - You can find the full JSON output [here](https://github.com/khoabuiv/Brown-s-Number-Public/blob/main/Paul_Brown_numbers.json).

-## Final Thoughts
-This was a quick project that I worked on over Christmas.
-I found that the most difficult part of it was cleaning the data.
-I had of a lot of troubles to categorize parts of the provided strings into diffrent coaches' category for futher cleanings.